 Rabbits need as much space as possible so that they can carry out all their natural behaviours and live a long, healthy, happy life.
-At a minimum, a pair of rabbits need 60sq feet of living space, so a traditional hutch alone is not suitable.
+At a minimum, a pair of rabbits need permanent access to 60 square feet of living space, so a traditional hutch alone is not suitable.

 For outdoor rabbits, we recommend a shed and run/aviary set up which should be predator-proof so that your buns can safely enjoy their outside space.
+All wire mesh must be galvanised and at least 16 Gauge (16G) to be considered fox-proof.
 Our resident bunnies, Ted and Molly, live in a 6×6 shed with adjoining 6×4 aviary that they can access 24/7 via a cat flap.
 Sheds can also be insulated to help your bunnies keep warm in winter, and cool in summer.

 A hutch is only ever suitable if it is used as a shelter as part of a larger set-up.
 For example, a 6x2x2 hutch attached to an 8 foot long x 6 foot wide x 3 foot high run, or inside a 10×6 aviary.
 A huge advantage to us humans of walk-in height bunny accommodation (aviaries and sheds) is that it is so much easier to spend time bonding with your rabbits, and makes cleaning out time less back-breaking too!